Rakeela/dragora-notes/ideological-interpretations-of-The-Viceroy.md

 	13. Bureaucratic waste analysis:  This is a bureaucratic efficiency tech.
 	14. Liberation rating:  2/5
 	15. Protection rating:  1/5
+	16. Siphon quality:  4/5
-	16. Technological smoothness:  5/5
+	17. Technological smoothness:  5/5
-	17. Technological extremophilia:  5/5
+	18. Technological extremophilia:  5/5
-	18. Stress/Boredom rating:  2/5 (Calm)
+	19. Stress/Boredom rating:  2/5 (Calm)
-	19. Me-points: -1/3
+	20. Me-points: -1/3
-	20. Special categories:  Diversifying, Hypersmooth, Nightmare
+	21. Special categories:  Diversifying, Hypersmooth, Nightmare
-	21. Conversion potential:  Unknown
+	22. Conversion potential:  Unknown
 55. Beyonder Embassy
 	1. Narrative indicator:  Your goals can be excluded from analyses as they are immaterial to process and results.
-What matters is what you're doing and what happens as a result of you doing it.
+What matters is what you're doing (process) and what happens as a result of doing it (results).
 	2. Mechanism proposal:  This is actually a really straightforward insight that can save lives.
 	3. Narrative indicator:  It's also very "machine-mind" to consider process and results in the absence of goals.
 The exemplars of this technology are likely to be melancholic... or heavily cybernetic.
 	4. Mechanism proposal:  Being inclusive towards melancholic people is a way to find a few people who work well as bureaucrats.